Woman working on a laptop

 2. Analytical Communication Style

-An Analytical Communication Style is focused on plans, processes, and preparation.
-Everything is analyzed and thought out meticulously.
-People with an analytical communication style obsess over details and want every step in a process or project laid out and specified.
+An Analytical Communication style is focused on plans, processes, and preparation.
+Everything is analysed and thought out meticulously.
+People with an analytical communication style focus on details and want every step in a process or project laid out and specified.

 Analytical Communicators are also known as Functional Communicators because they are focused on everything providing value.
 They will ask lots of questions to ensure every detail is covered.